 Bodybuilders have been talking about the “mind-muscle connection” for decades now.

-Well, what they discovered through simple trial and observation has now been fully validated by scientific research.
+What they discovered through simple trial and observation has now been fully validated by scientific research.
 You can influence your muscles with your mind and “think yourself stronger.”